 Babson students are expected to act with integrity.
 Integrity, derived from the Latin word integer, means the state of being whole and undivided.
 Babson students are expected to bring their whole selves to each situation and recognize that decisions made in one situation are representative of your whole self.
-Your actions, behaviors, and decision making should demonstrate reflection and support for the following guiding principles.
+Your actions, behaviors, and decision making should demonstrate reflection and support for the five guiding principles set forth in the Five Pillars of Integrity: honesty, respect, trust, fairness, and ownership.